Susan M. Cunningham: Awards

 Cunningham received the Rhodes Petroleum Industry Leadership Award in 2011, and was recognized as one of the Top 50 Most Powerful Women in Oil & Gas by the Oil & Gas Diversity Council in 2016.
 She has received numerous professional awards throughout her career, including the Top 25 Most Influential Women in Energy Award in 2019, the Offshore Technology Conference (OTC) Heritage Award in 2014, in addition to the WISE-BIO Houston Leadership in Technology Award.

 Publications

 Cunningham is one four contributors to the article "New Biostratigraphic Age Dates from the Lake Rukwa Rift Basin in Western Tanzania 1: Geologic Note," published in 1991.
-The article regards the ages of major stratigraphic units in the Rukwa rift basin.
+This publication addresses previous scientific conclusions with new findings concerning the three major stratigraphic units in the Rukwa Rift Basin.
+Through their drilling explorations Ms. Cunningham and her collaborators found that the data did not support the previously believed age dates.

 While employed by Statoil, she co-authored a paper with Sigurd Heiberg titled "Managing E&P Opportunities, and Risks, Hidden by Uncertain Geologic Information," first presented at the 1998 Hedberg (AAPG) Research Conference in Galveston, Texas.
+The focus of this paper was how to create productive management through having a wealth of options to act and ensuring projects progress as planned.
+The article further touches on three defined steps in her approach, value of information, value of flexibility and value of sequencing decisions to gain both information and flexibility.